Liliane and Maurice Barrard

 Liliane Barrard (c.
 1948 – 24 June 1986) and Maurice Barrard (c.
 1941 - 24 June 1986) were a French couple who gained fame climbing at high altitude, mainly in the Himalayan and Karakoram ranges, and emphasizing Alpine-style 'fast and light' ascents.

-Early life
+Life

+The French mountaineers Maurice (left) and Liliane Barrard.

 The couple met while climbing in South America, having previously worked mainly in teaching.